Revizor: Testing Black-box CPUs against Speculation Contracts: Design and Implementation

-The intuition behind this heuristic is as follows.
-If the difference in traces is caused by speculation not being triggered in a measurement, it will lead to fewer instructions being executed and, accordingly, to fewer observations in the trace, yet the observations in the sub-trace would still match those in the full trace.
-On the other hand, if the difference is caused by a genuine information leakage (e.g., secret-dependent memory access), the traces would contain about the same number of observations, but their values would differ.
+The analyzer compares traces by using relational analysis (\secref{method}).
+As hardware traces are obtained as the union of observations collected from the same input in different microarchitectural contexts (\subsecref{des-executor}), we relax requiring equality of hardware traces to requiring only a subset relation.
+Specifically, we consider two traces equivalent if every observation included in one trace is also included in the other trace.

-\begin{example} \sys{} executed the test case with two inputs, which produced the same contract trace \code{ctrace=[0xaaaa100,0xaaaa340]}.
-It contains two addresses because the branch (line~6) was not taken.
-The same inputs produced two different hardware traces because the branch was mispredicted:
+The intuition behind the heuristic is as follows.
+If the mismatch is caused by an inconsistent execution of a speculative path among the inputs, one of the inputs executed fewer instructions, therefore fewer observations would appear in the trace, but those that appear match.
+In contrast, if the mismatch is caused by a secret-dependent instruction, the traces contain the same number of observations, but their values differ.
+To validate this intuition, we manually examined multiple such examples and did not observe any real violation.